VinayRana3363/javascript-server/README.md

 2.On terminal, write this command "npm run extra".

 Note: Needs to verify that Every function must have types defined for arguments and also the return value.

+For Branch 39524,

+1.On terminal, write this command "npm i".

+2.On terminal, write this command "npm start".

+Note: Needs to verify that passed data through postman for different request is valid while comparing the with given congif on the basis of output we get.